 *Nothing major, aside from the H-ll Cold, which combined with allergies to leave me dragging for a week or so.

-One response to “The Frederick Jackson Turner Problem: Or When Do you Stop Researching, Put Your Rump in the Chair, and Write?”
+6 responses to “The Frederick Jackson Turner Problem: Or When Do you Stop Researching, Put Your Rump in the Chair, and Write?”

 1. “In any software project, the time always arrives to shoot the programmers and put the release out.”
 Most managers of my acquaintance are eager to reach that point….